Wieting Opera House: Wieting Opera House

 Twenty-four years after it opened, in 1870, Wieting had the building renamed the Wieting Opera House as part of a series of renovations.
 The building opened under its new name on September 19, 1870.
 It had a seating capacity of 1,017, and, despite its name, did not have a true opera performance until an 1886 performance by the American Opera Company.
 Foster Hirsch notes that opera was "not intended to be the theatre's staple" and the name merely offered a "respectable cover".
 In 1878 the hall hosted a convention of the National Liberal League.
 One of the last performances was Sarah Bernhardt, who appeared in March 1881 in Camille.
 The opera house caught fire on July 19, 1881, and was again burnt to the ground.
 Losses from the fire were estimated at $400,000, and it was again rebuilt, with the purchase of additional land.
 The new opera house was the first building in Syracuse to have incandescent lighting.
 It opened on September 18, 1883.
 Upon Wieting's death in 1888, his wife, Mary Elizabeth Wieting, inherited his estate and began managing the opera house.

+The Syracuse University Alma Mater's first performance was under the title "Song of Syracuse" at the Wieting on March 15, 1893.

 This hall burnt down on September 3, 1896, and Mary Wieting funded a rebuilding, which opened on September 16, 1897.
 She had been involved in the reconstruction, attempting to make the opera house "absolutely fire-proof" and offering suggestions to Oscar Cobb as he designed the new building.
 It was sometimes referred to as the "New Wieting Opera House".
 The building was heavily decorated, colored gold and rose, with chandeliers, floors made from Italian mosaic, silk and velvet drapes, and doors made from bronze.

 The Shubert brothers managed the opera house for almost 25 years beginning in the early 1900s.
 In September 1918, Lee and J. J. Shubert, attempted to file a legal suit in order to force the name of the building to be changed to the "Shubert–Wieting Opera House", which Wieting had her agent respond to by saying that such a change would be in "violation of the theatre lease and will not be countenanced".